MrGiddy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody - Write a script that adds execution permission to the owner, the group owner and the other users to the file hello.
 You are not allowed to use commas for this sctipt

 8-James_Bond - Write a sctipt that sets the permission to the file hello as follows:
-	- Owner: no permission at all
+* Owner: no permission at all
-	- Group: no permission at all
+* Group: no permission at all
-	- Other users: all the permissions
+* Other users: all the permissions

+9-John_Doe - Write a script that sets the mode of the file hello to this:
+* -rwxr-x-wx